 The First Input Delay can prove particularly tricky or technically challenging to optimize.
 Often, a detailed assessment of the current website and in-depth, technical optimizations are needed to fix a poor FID.
 However, here are some measures that can be taken:

-• Minimize the impact of third-party code.
+- Minimize the impact of third-party code.
 If you use many JavaScript libraries such as Google Analytics, Google Maps, Facebook Pixel, etc., this is reflected in your website's interactivity.
 Such libraries should be loaded only after the Document Object Model (DOM) is fully loaded.
-You can use the async or defer attributes in the script tag for this.
+You can use the

 Since July 2021, Core Web Vitals have been an official part of Google's ranking and have become a homework task for every serious SEO.
 But you should not only pay attention to these metrics for a good position in Google search: ultimately, they are good metrics to measure and compare the real usability and user-friendliness of your website.
 A digital agency specializing in optimizing Web Vitals can therefore not only improve the Google ranking but also provide real added value for users.